 The NICU is a complex unit full of tiny brand new fighters.
 One diagnosis is certainly our most common admission.

-Normally, human babies require about 270 days to fully develop in the womb, after which they are usually ready to make the transition to life on the outside.
-When babies are born too early, many of their body's organs and systems are immature, unable to function properly on their own.
+Typically babies require about 270 days to fully develop in the womb, after which they are usually ready to make the transition to life on the outside.
+When babies are born too early, many of their body's organs and systems are immature and unable to function properly on their own.
 Fortunately, medical science has the ability to help those babies stay alive until they can sustain themselves.

 A premature baby is one who is born too early, before 37 weeks.
-Premature babies may have more health problems and may need to stay in the hospital longer than babies born later.
+Premature babies may have more health issues and may require hospitalization longer than babies born term or closer to term.

 Breathing difficulties are one of the most common issues for premature babies!